In 2014, residents in Berwickshire began to question the presence of three Scottish saltires

 (which refer to the name of their bearer in a punning fashion) awarded to Berwickshire County Council in 1890, depicted a bear in front of a Wych elm, playing on the name Ber’wick = “bear wych”.
-The ursine theme and prominent green and white colours of the former county council’s arms are repeated in the proposed The design is available to buy from here.
+The ursine theme and prominent green and white colours of the former county council’s arms are repeated in the proposed design which is available to buy from here.

 The bear and wych are also in this proposal by Brady Ells

 which is further inspired by the bi-colour fields of the arms of the county town, the Burgh of Duns

 and the Burgh of Coldstream, both granted in 1952.